ledger/ledger/README.md

 You can see the parameters you can pass while installing with brew by the command `brew options ledger`.
 To install ledger, simply type the following command:

     $ brew install ledger

-If everything worked well, you should have ledger working now.
-If you want to install this with python bindings, you can use the following command:

-    $ brew install ledger --with-python

 If you to want to startup python, use the following command: